DerryAlex/zig-gir-ffi/README.md

 zig build run -- --help
 ```

+*Note*: This project relies on `field_info_get_size` to work properly.
+Due to an [issue](https://gitlab.gnome.org/GNOME/gobject-introspection/-/issues/5) in gobject-introspection, a patched version of `g-ir-compiler` (or `gi-compile-repository`) may be required.
+As bitfields are not commonly found in GIR files, users can use typelibs from their package manager (e.g., `apt`, `msys2`) without recompiling.
+For notable exceptions (`glib`, `gobject` and `pango`), this project ships patched typelibs, which can be enabled by `--includedir lib/girepository-1.0` option.
+For example, `zig build run -- -N Adw --includedir lib/girepository-1.0` should work perfectly if you have installed `gir1.2-adw-1` package or its equivalent.

 ## Usage of Bindings

-Run `zig fetch --save=gtk4 https://url/to/bindings.tar.gz` and add the following lines to your `build.zig`.
+Run `zig fetch --save https://url/to/bindings.tar.gz` and add the following lines to your `build.zig`.
 For more information, refer to [Zig Build System](https://ziglang.org/learn/build-system/).

 ```zig
 const gtk = b.dependency("gtk4", .{});